logicblocks/pathological/README.md

 # pathological

-A complete wrapper of Java NIO2 for Clojure.
+A thin but complete wrapper of Java NIO2 for Clojure.

 ## Install